We love Delta SkyMiles, but one thing’s for sure: The airline doesn’t make it easy to use Delta SkyMiles well.

 We could go on and on and on.
 There are so many of these outstanding Delta SkyMiles deals, and they seem to only get better – and cheaper.

 Take the business class flights to Japan, for example.
-Most airlines would charge at least 120,000 miles for that round-trip flight.
-So if you’re flexible and can make the dates work, the savings from these flash sales can be substantial.
+Most airlines would charge at least 120,000 to 140,000 miles for that round-trip flight.
+If you’re flexible and can make the dates work, the savings from these flash sales can be substantial.

 Use Virgin Atlantic Instead

-We have a rule here at Thrifty Traveler: When Delta is charging a boatload of SkyMiles, look at Virgin Atlantic.
+We’ve had a rule for years here at Thrifty Traveler: When Delta is charging a boatload of SkyMiles, look at Virgin Atlantic.

 You can’t transfer your Delta SkyMiles over to a Virgin Atlantic account, unfortunately.
 But it’s easy to get the Virgin Atlantic miles you need because you can transfer them from Chase, Citi, and American Express.